OddMagnet/100-Days-of-Swift/036-046 Scaling up to bigger apps/Project 8/README.md

 - NavigationViews allow for pushing new views onto a view stack, this is done via **NavigationLink**'s
 - they need a destination and something that can be tapped
 - tapping the label/button will then slide in the new view and change the NavigationView's title to a back button
+- inside a list NavigationLinks will automatically show disclosure indicators on the right edge
 - **NavigationLink** should be used for showing details of something, while **sheet()** is better for unrelated content, like settings or getting user input

 ## Working with hierachical Codable data